 Fulgent Therapeutics LLC was initially formed in June 2011 as a California corporation and converted to a California limited liability company in September 2012.
-The term the "Company" refers to Fulgent Therapeutics LLC and its former subsidiary unless otherwise noted or the context otherwise requires.
-The Company's authorized, issued and outstanding equity interests are referred to as "shares" in its operating agreement, as amended from time to time (the "Operating Agreement"), but are referred to as "units" herein.
-The Company is managed by its Manager, Ming Hsieh, who is also the Company's controlling equity holder.
+The term the "Company" refers to Fulgent Therapeutics LLC and its subsidiary.
 Dollar and unit amounts, except per unit dollar amounts, are reported in thousands unless otherwise noted.
+Fulgent LLC's authorized, issued and outstanding equity interests are referred to as "shares" in its operating agreement, as amended from time to time (the "Operating Agreement"), but are referred to as "units" herein.
+The Company is managed by the Company's Manager, who is also the Company's controlling equity holder.

-The Company is a rapidly growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the overall quality of patient care (the "Diagnostics business").
+The Company is a rapidly growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the overall quality of patient care (the "Diagnostic business").
 The Company has developed a proprietary technology platform that allows it to offer a broad and flexible test menu while maintaining accessible pricing, high accuracy and competitive turnaround times.
-The Company's current test menu offers single-gene tests and various pre-established, multi-gene, disease-specific panels that collectively test for many genetic conditions, including various cancers, cardiovascular diseases and neurological disorders.
+The Company's current test menu offers single-gene tests and various pre-established disease-specific panels that collectively test for many genetic conditions, including cancers, cardiovascular diseases and neurological disorders.
 The Company's existing customer base consists primarily of hospitals and medical institutions, which are frequent and high-volume users of genetic tests.

-The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The Company's consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 All intercompany transactions and accounts are eliminated in consolidation.

 On April 4, 2016, the Company completed the split-off of its former pharmaceutical business (the "Pharma business") by distributing 100% of the outstanding units of its then subsidiary, Fulgent Pharma LLC ("Fulgent Pharma"), to holders of its Class P preferred and common units.
-The split-off of the Pharma business is presented as discontinued operations in the accompanying consolidated financial statements for all periods presented.
-Significant asset and liability categories of the Pharma business are disclosed on the accompanying consolidated balance sheet.
+The split-off of the Pharma business is presented as discontinued operations in the consolidated financial statements for all periods presented.
+Significant asset and liability categories of the Pharma business are disclosed on the consolidated balance sheet.
 Significant assets and liabilities of the discontinued operations consist of fixed assets and accounts payable.